ovotech/datastore4s/README.md

 }
 ```

-Using the format above an Employee entity would be serialised to have properties:
+Using the format above an Employee entity would be serialised to have values:

 - name of type `String`
 - age of type `Int`